martes, 28 de agosto de 2001

 Vicente Romero Redondo)

-where the dream sails and a star faints ...
+where dreams sailed and a star fainted;

-we love ourselves trembling like two condemned
+we loved, trembling like two condemned,

-to see again my excessive passion
+to see again my unbridled passion,

-because you already knew it was the last time
+for you already knew it was the last time

-that you could sleep on my nakedness.
+you would sleep upon my nakedness.

-Your hands rested on my tanned shoulders
+Your hands rested upon my tanned shoulders,

-that time stopped while you kissed me
+that time would stop as you kissed me,

-and your legs were gripping my galloping body
+your legs clung to my trembling body

-until from your mouth a deep groan
+until from your lips a deep moan

-left you very calm, and calm to the world.
+left you serene, and the world serene.

 But the next day you left the beach

-where the dream sails and a star faints,
+where dreams sailed and a star fainted;

 viernes, 17 de agosto de 2001